 Hi everyone!
 I'm David and this April I am setting off on a NOBO thru hike of the AT.
-I am from beautiful Charlottesville Virginia, in the heart of the Virginia Blue Ridge and Shenandoah's.
+I am from beautiful Charlottesville Virginia, right in the backyard of Shenandoah National Park.
 When I am not outside seeking some adventure, I can be found working the friendly sky's as flight paramedic on a medical helicopter.
 Fun fact about me; my pancreas doesn't make insulin and we have a love/ hate relationship, however I have a great insulin pump and glucose monitor that pick up the slack.
 I am looking forward to sharing my thru hike adventure with y'all (hows that for a southern transplant).
 So come follow along as I walk through the woods and write about life on the trail, thru hiking with diabetes and occasionally reassuring my mother that I am alive and well.

 As I sit here with less than a month to go until I set off on my thru-hike I am filled with all sorts of feelings.
 Feelings of excitement for this

 Over the last year I have slowly been fine-tuning and testing my gear, trading in older heavier stuff for newer, more durable and lighter equipment

 In about three months I will be stepping on to the trail in Georgia and walking, one foot in front of the other until I reach Mount Katahdin in